Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 In other words, if you weigh 70 kg, then you will need at least seven tablets.
 In severe cases, the dosage should be increased.

-In case of poisoning, coal is best taken in the form of an aqueous suspension.
+In case of poisoning, it is better to take coal in the form of an aqueous suspension.
 To do this, crush the tablets and mix with 100 ml of boiled water at room temperature.
-The taste of this mixture is rather nasty, but it effectively fights poisoning.
+This mixture tastes quite nasty, but it effectively fights poisoning.

 You can also use white charcoal instead of regular charcoal.
 It is believed that this is a selective, concentrated sorbent.
 It not only removes toxins, but also retains nutrients.
 In this case, the dosage is halved: for an adult, 2–4 tablets, depending on the degree of poisoning.

-Instead of coal, other sorbents can be used (according to the instructions).
-For example, "Smektu", "Laktofiltrum", "Enterosgel" and others.
+Instead of coal, you can use other sorbents (according to the instructions).
+For example, “Smecta”, “Lactofiltrum”, “Enterosgel” and others.

 Vomiting and diarrhea severely dehydrate the body - you need to replenish fluid losses and maintain water balance.